The history of Beds Road CC

 Membership of the Club has always been open to males and females of all ages, and a warm welcome is given to keen cyclists interested in organised club riding.

-The club welcomes all nationalities - Past and Present Members have come from the following:- UK, Eire, France, USA, Australia, Denmark, Germany, Guyana, Argentina, Poland, Italy, Zimbabwe and many other countries.
+The club welcomes all nationalities - Past and Present Members have come from the following:- UK, Eire, Spain, France, USA, Australia, Denmark, Germany, Guyana, Argentina, Poland, Italy, Zimbabwe and many other countries.